kadisonm/obsidian-homework-plugin/README.md

 ---

-### Linking Notes
+### Linking notes
 ![Obsidian_ixDVJx2jga](https://github.com/kadisonm/obsidian-homework-plugin/assets/134670047/2ed7e89f-0b7f-4c41-b03f-1a99f7661aec)

 Upon creating a task, a linked note can be added.
 Click on the task name to take you to the note.

-## Show Your Support
+## Show your support

-If you want to support me you can do so here:
+If you want to support me you can do so here, but please know that this is not expected and this plugin is completely free.

 [<img src="img/pizza.png" width="200">](https://www.buymeacoffee.com/kadisonm)